LATEST ARTICLE

 Challenges

-Djibouti faces several challenges, including poverty, unemployment, and limited access to clean water and sanitation.
-The country is also vulnerable to climate change, particularly rising sea levels and extreme temperatures.
-Despite these challenges, Djibouti has made strides in improving infrastructure, education, and healthcare in recent years.
+Djibouti confronts a number of issues, including poverty, unemployment, and insufficient access to clean water and sanitation.
+The country is also vulnerable to climate change, specifically increasing sea levels and high temperatures.
+Despite these problems, Djibouti has made significant progress in infrastructure, education, and healthcare in recent years.

 Tourism

-Tourism in Djibouti is a growing sector, with attractions including the stunning landscape of Lake Assal, one of the saltiest bodies of water in the world, and the rugged beauty of the Goda Mountains.
-The country also offers opportunities for diving and snorkeling in Red Sea, exploring the rich marine biodiversity.
+Tourism in Djibouti is developing, with attractions such as the breathtaking landscape of Lake Assal, one of the world's saltiest bodies of water, and the rugged beauty of the Goda Mountains.
+The country also provides possibilities for diving and snorkeling in the Red Sea to explore the rich marine biodiversity.

 Notable facts

-- Djibouti is one of the smallest countries in Africa by land area.
+• Djibouti is one of Africa's smallest countries by land area.

-- Lake Assal, located in Djibouti, is the lowest point in Africa at 155 meters (509 feet) below sea level.
+• Lake Assal, in Djibouti, is Africa's lowest point, measuring 155 meters (509 feet) below sea level.

-- Djibouti's strategic location has earned it the nickname "The Getaway to Africa."
+• Djibouti's strategic location gave it the moniker "The Getaway to Africa."

 0 Comments